tnwei/cookiecutter-datascience-lite/README.md

 ## Motivation

-Used [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for a bit, personally grew to prefer starting projects with a clutter-free bare minimum project structure, and gradually expanding the project as needed.
+I used [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for a bit, personally grew to prefer starting projects with a clutter-free bare minimum project structure, and gradually expanding the project as needed.
+Thus this repo.

 ## Directory Structure